kesopeso/doc-chatter/README.md

 I deviated from Josh's single .env file definition here and stuck to the recommendations made by next.js.\
 As per Next.js docs:

-- .env, .env.development, .env.production, .env.test define defaults for the environment that's currently running (.env applies to every environment) and should be included in the git repository
+- files .env (all environments), .env.development, .env.production, .env.test define defaults for the environment that's currently running and should all be included in the git repository
 - .env.local is the file that contains the secrets, it is applied to the currently running environment and should be included in the .gitignore file
 - small gotcha: when running tests (NODE_ENV=test), .env.local is ignored, because we want every test on every machine to load the exact same variables

 ### Authentication

-For authenticating users [kinde](https://kinde.com) is used.
+For user authentication [Kinde](https://kinde.com) is used.

 #### Flow